Spurs vs. Blazers odds, prediction, time: 2026 NBA playoff picks, April 19 best bets by proven model

 SportsLine's model reveals its Portland Trail Blazers vs. San Antonio Spurs Game 1 picks

 Tipoff from Frost Bank Center in San Antonio is set for 9 p.m.
 ET.
-San Antonio is a 10.5-point favorite in the latest Spurs vs. Blazers odds from FanDuel Sportsbook, while the over/under is 221.5.
+San Antonio is an 11.5-point favorite in the latest Spurs vs. Blazers odds from FanDuel Sportsbook, while the over/under is 222.5.
 Before making any Blazers vs. Spurs picks, check out the Spurs vs. Blazers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the 2026 NBA playoffs on a sizzling 23-9 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.